magneticio/vamp.io/content/documentation/how vamp works/v1.0.0/concepts-and-components.md

 The VGAs have short-term resilience.
 Running VGAs will continue to function if they lose their connection to the secure key-value store and will continue to handle service traffic as normal but new instances cannot be started without a key-value store connection.
 To reduce the risk of traffic loss, you must always have a minimum of two VGAs running, load-balanced and on different nodes.

 ### Vamp Release Agent
-The Vamp Release Agent provides automated release management based on predefined plans, which we call release policies.
+The Vamp Release Agent provides automated release management based on release policies.
+Each Vamp Gateway can have one or more policies associated with it.

-A release policy consists of one or more steps, for example a minimal canary release policy might have 3 steps.
-Each step can have one or more success conditions.
-A condition compares a named metric against a baseline value.
-Policies can use Vamp's out-of-the-box metrics or custom metrics based on any data accessible in Elasticsearch including "business" metrics, for example basket value.

 {{< note title="What next?" >}}
 * Choose a [deployment model](/documentation/how-vamp-works/v1.0.0/deployment-models)